SIG Sauer P320: Reports of misfiring

-Unintentional discharge
+Uncommanded discharge

 An investigation by The Washington Post and The Trace, published in April 2023, found more than 100 people who say their P320 discharged with no trigger pressure; at least 80 of them were wounded as a result, including 33 officers at 18 law enforcement agencies.
 At least 35 of the shootings are purported to have occurred with either post-2017 P320s with the updated design intended to address the drop firing problem, or older ones which had been updated by SIG Sauer.
 Reports of discharges have been recorded as early as 2016.

-Unlike other striker-fired guns, the P320 is "effectively fully cocked at rest", since its striker is under constant spring pressure, which is released when the trigger is pulled.
-Most such guns, including the P320's military variant, have external safeties (like thumb safeties), which the P320's civilian variant lacks.
+Like some striker-fired pistols, the P320 is "effectively fully cocked at rest", since its striker is under constant spring pressure, which is released when the trigger is pulled.
 According to gunsmith James Tertin, this is a rare and "uniquely dangerous" configuration.
-Sean Toner, the P320 designer, has acknowledged in court that "U.S. standards are not very stringent."
+During court testimony regarding firearms testing, P320 designer Sean Toner commented on the nature of voluntary U.S. industry safety standards, stating they are "not very stringent."

 By April 2023, six American law enforcement agencies discontinued use of the firearm due to concerns over unintentional discharges.
-These agencies include the Milwaukee Police, the Dallas Police, the SEPTA transit police in Philadelphia, as well as other agencies in Alabama, Connecticut, Florida, Texas, Washington State, and Wisconsin.
+These agencies include the Milwaukee Police, the Dallas Police, the SEPTA Transit Police in Philadelphia, as well as other agencies in Alabama, Connecticut, Florida, Texas, Washington State, and Wisconsin.
 The Fraternal Order of Police's Wisconsin state lodge recommended in mid-September 2022 that the state's police departments stop using the weapon, citing three Milwaukee Police officer injuries involving their service weapons or their partner's service weapons firing without any trigger pressure since 2020.

-SIG Sauer responded by asserting that most accidental discharges involve negligence; that many other gun models suffer from such discharges; that the P320 has been extensively tested and meets safety standards; and that, despite years of complaints and litigation, no one has successfully recreated the claimed phenomenon by demonstrating a P320 firing without its trigger being pulled.

-In August 2024, the FBI Ballistic Research Facility (BRF) published a critical technical evaluation regarding Michigan State Police issued M18/P320 pistols.